 ½ – 1 tsp almond extract

 Raspberry jam (seedless)

-For cookies: Beat sugar, butter, sour cream and vanilla.
+For cookies: Beat sugar, butter, sour cream, and vanilla.
 Beat in eggs.
-Add soda, salt and enough flour to make a moderately stiff dough.
+Add soda, salt, and enough flour to make a moderately stiff dough.
 Chill for 20 minutes to 1 hour for easier handling.
-Roll dough to about ¼ inch thickness.
+Roll dough fairly thin, about 1/8 inch thickness.
 Cut cookies with a linzer cookie cutter or use small round cookie cutter and smaller designed cookie cutter to make tops and bottoms.
 Bake at 375°F for 5-6 minutes; do not brown.
 Cool on rack.

 Beat filling ingredients until smooth.